 While you should definitely drive the Golden Circle to experience the wonderful sights and diversity of Iceland, we also recommend that you also give the South Coast a try!

 In fact, the sights along the South Coast are what initially attracted us to Iceland.
 Here are some of our favorite stop along the way.

 Skaftafell National Park

 A short 1.4km hike will lead you to this this hidden gem.
 A beautiful waterfall pouring over lava stacks.

 Jökulsárlón Glacier Lagoon

 The Glacier Lagoon was the furthest stop south on our trip and well worth the drive.
 As the glaciers melt, large chucks break off and wash ashore on to a black sand beach.
 Depending on the time of year and weather conditions, you can take a zodiak boat into the middle of the lagoon to get a better look.
-This picture is from Carly's trip in May, 2016.

 Get up close and personal with the Svínfellsfjökull Glacier.
 After a short walk, you can sit on the edge of the cliff and admire the beauty of the this massive glacier.
 The landscape is ever changing so each trip to this spot will offer a unique view.